Patterns-AI/ember-parse-adapter/README.md

 ##### EmberParseAdapter.Transforms

-* Provides transforms for date, file and geo types at parse-server.
+* Provides transforms for date, file, object and geo types at parse-server.

 ## Get started